* Civilians still trying to flee to the fighting

 * Gaddafi forces putting up fierce resistance

-* Protracted battle risks bitterness, national divisions (Updates death toll)
+* Protracted battle risks bitterness, national divisions (Adds quote, details of fighting, analyst views)

-SIRTE, Libya, Oct 10 (Reuters) - Libyan transitional government forces said they had cornered Muammar Gaddafi loyalists in the centre of the deposed leader’s hometown on Monday, where desperate civilians were still trying to flee the fierce street fighting.
+SIRTE, Libya, Oct 10 (Reuters) - Libyan transitional government forces said they had cornered Muammar Gaddafi loyalists in the centre of the deposed leader’s hometown on Monday, but many desperate civilians were still trying to flee the fierce street fighting.

-The protracted battle for Sirte has raised concerns that civilian casualties could breed long-term hostility and make it hard for the National Transitional Council (NTC) to unite the vast North African state once the fighting is over.
+The protracted battle for Sirte, built up by Gaddafi as a showpiece town on the Mediterranean coast, has raised concerns that civilian casualties could breed long-term hostility making it hard for the National Transitional Council (NTC) to unite the vast North African state once the fighting is over.

 “Gaddafi’s forces are cornered in two neighbourhoods near the sea, an area of about 2-km square, but there is still resistance,” Abdul Salam Javallah, commander of NTC units from eastern Libya, told Reuters on the front line of their attack.